-IV.C.
 Curriculum Organization and Fellow Experiences

 IV.C.1.
 The curriculum must be structured to optimize fellow educational experiences, the length of the experiences, and the supervisory continuity.
-These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events.
-(Core)

-IV.C.1.a)

-Assignment of Rotations must be structured to minimize the frequency of rotational transitions, and rotations must be of sufficient length to provide a quality educational experience, defined by continuity of patient care, ongoing supervision, longitudinal relationships with faculty members, and to allow for meaningful assessment and feedback.
-(Core)

-Clinical experiences should Rotations must be structured to

-facilitate learning in a manner that allows fellows to function as part of an effective interprofessional team that works together towards the shared goals of patient safety and quality improvement.
-(Core)

-IV.C.1.c) Schedules must be structured to minimize conflicting inpatient and outpatient responsibilities.
-(Core)
+These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching. and didactic educational events.
+(Core) IV.C.1.a) Assignment of Rotations must be structured to minimize the frequency of rotational transitions, and rotations must be of sufficient length to provide a quality educational experience, defined by continuity of patient care, ongoing supervision, longitudinal relationships with faculty members, and to allow for meaningful assessment and feedback.
+(Core) IV.C.1.b) Clinical experiences should Rotations must be structured to facilitate learning in a manner that allows fellows to function as part of an effective interprofessional team that works together towards the shared goals of patient safety and quality improvement.
+(Core) IV.C.1.c) Schedules must be structured to minimize conflicting inpatient and outpatient responsibilities.
+(Core) IV.C.2.

-IV.C.2.
 The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of substance use disorder.
-(Core)

-IV.C.3.
-All 12 months of the educational program must include clinical experiences and appropriate protected time for research.
+(Core) IV.C.3.
+Each of the 24 months must include clinical experiences and may include time for research as appropriate.
+The program must be structured to provide clinical experiences in each of the 24 months of the educational program.
 (Core) IV.C.4.
-Fellows must attend an outpatient clinic $\underline{\text{weekly}}$ to provide follow-up care for patients. $^{\text{(Core)}}$ IV.C.4.a) Each fellow must see four to eight patients per week, including patients being evaluated before or after interventional procedures.
-IV.C.4.b) Fellows' follow-up clinic experience should not solely consist of evaluating patients post-procedure for complications.
-(Core) IV.C.4.c) Fellows should see at least 25 percent of patients on whom they perform interventions in follow-up.
-No more than 50 percent, on average, of these patients should be contacted by telephone in follow-up.
-(Detail) IV.C.5.
+Fellows must attend an outpatient clinic weekly to provide follow-up care for patients.
+(Core) [Edited and moved from IV.C.8.]
+IV.C.4.a) Each fellow must see four to eight patients per week, including patients being evaluated before or after clinical cardiac electrophysiology procedures.
+(Core) IV.C.5.
 Fellows must participate in training using simulation.
-(Detail) [Edited and moved to I.D.1.c).(4)] IV.C.6.
+(Detail) [Edited and moved to I.D.1.c)(4)] IV.C.6.
 The educational program must provide fellows with individualized educational experiences to allow them to participate in opportunities relevant to their future practice or to further skill/competence development in the foundational educational experiences of the subspecialty.
 (Core)